Solving Drag-and-Drop in Flutter macOS: A Journey

 • Line counting with configurable exclusions (e.g., *.log files)

-• Secrets scanning with Gitleaks (MIT licensed, bundled)
+• Secrets scanning with Gitleaks (MIT licensed, install with Homebrew)

 • Exclusion of third‑party directories (e.g., Pods) from secrets scans